scottalmond/EscapeRoom/README.md

 TODO: Wideangle image of room

 ## Puzzle 1: Morse Code
 The auxilary monitor displays a password prompt.
-The player can provide two inputs: a dot and a dash by pressing labelled concave buttons.
+The player can provide two inputs: a dot and a dash by pressing the corresponding labelled concave buttons.
 The correct password is acquired by solving puzzles elsewhere in the room.
 Entering the correct password unlocks the screen to provide information needed to access other puzzles in the room.

 TODO: 20-30 demo video

 ## Puzzle 2: Light Puzzle
-The main monitor displays a 1-hour countdown timer and the status of the power in the command bridge.
+The main monitor displays a one-hour countdown timer and the status of the power in the command bridge.
 Power status is represented by four disabled power icons.
-Four colored LED strips connect the main monitor to puzzles in other areas of the room.
+Four colored LED strips visually connect the main monitor to other puzzles in the room.
 When a light puzzle is solved, the corresponding LED strip transistions from blinking erratically to smoothly pulsing, and the icon on the screen updates to show power is enabled.
-Once all four light puzzles are solved, a cutscene video is played, and then Puzzle 3 begins.
+Once all four light puzzles are solved, a cutscene video is played, and then the next puzzle begins.

 TODO: 20-30 demo video